DevManSam777/portfolio_template/README.md

 ![Portfolio Screenshot](./assets/hero.png)
 ![Dark Theme](./assets/dark.png)

-A clean, modern developer portfolio template with light and dark theme support.
-Perfect for showcasing your skills, projects, and experience as a software developer.
+I made a clean, modern developer portfolio template with light and dark theme support that's perfect for showcasing your skills, projects, and experience as a software developer.
+Enjoy!

 ## Features